 The COVID-19 pandemic has had a significant effect on overall economic conditions and our operations in recent years.
-In Fiscal 2021, the economic environment improved significantly with a significant rebound in retail traffic starting in March 2021 and other improvements as the year progressed, although certain stores were closed for portions of the First Quarter of Fiscal 2021.
-This improved environment and exceptionally strong consumer demand drove record earnings during Fiscal 2021 and have continued in the First Quarter of Fiscal 2022.
-There can be no assurance that these trends will continue for our business or the broader retail apparel market.
-There remains significant uncertainty as to the duration and severity of the pandemic as well as the associated impact of changes in consumer discretionary spending habits, supply chain and other business disruptions, operating cost increases and inflationary pressures, general economic conditions and restrictions on our ongoing operations that result from the COVID-19 pandemic.
-Thus, the ultimate impact of the pandemic on our business remains uncertain at this time.
+In Fiscal 2021, the economic environment improved significantly with a rebound in retail traffic starting in March 2021 and other improvements as the year progressed, although certain stores were closed for portions of Fiscal 2021, particularly in the First Quarter of Fiscal 2021.
+This improved environment and exceptionally strong consumer demand drove record earnings for us during Fiscal 2021 and have continued in the First Half of Fiscal 2022.
+There can be no assurance that this strong consumer demand will continue for our business or the broader retail apparel market, which began to experience some tempering of demand in the Summer of 2022.
+The strong earnings in recent periods are despite certain challenges including labor shortages, supply chain disruptions and product and operating cost increases in Fiscal 2021 and the First Half of Fiscal 2022.
+We, as well as others in our industry, have increased prices to attempt to offset these inflationary pressures.

+There remains significant uncertainty in the macroeconomic environment as to the duration and severity of the pandemic, the impact of changing consumer discretionary spending habits, recent supply chain and other business disruptions, ongoing operating cost increases and other inflationary pressures, and general economic conditions.
+Thus, the ultimate impact of these items on our business remains uncertain at this time.

 2. Operating Group Information: We identify our operating groups based on the way our management organizes the components of our business for purposes of allocating resources and assessing performance.
 Our operating group structure reflects a brand-focused management approach, emphasizing operational coordination and resource allocation across each brand's direct to consumer, wholesale and licensing operations, as applicable.
-Our business is organized as our Tommy Bahama, Lilly Pulitzer, Emerging Brands and Lanier Apparel operating groups.
+Our business is organized as our Tommy Bahama, Lilly Pulitzer and Emerging Brands operating groups, along with the results of the Lanier Apparel operating group as it was wound down in Fiscal 2021.